 This car started out the same way many projects do, with a simple problem.
 Dean noticed that his car had worn thrust bearings and a large amount of movement in the crank and came to us for the fix.

 Once we got ahold of the engine, we dismantled it and found that the crank was trashed, and it took plenty of other parts with it.
 The problem was easily solved, though.
-We knew the engine needed to be supercharged from the get go because he already had a Rotrex based kit installed, so we helped him pick out a crank that fit the application.
-He decided on our new 3.5l 97mm stroke S50 crank (OBD1) as a replacement.
-We also added an ATI OBD1 High Performance Crank Damper to avoid the bearing issues in the new build.
-In our experience, the Rotrex based kits don't make a lot of top end PSI, so Dean decided to upgrade to a custom RMS blower kit with a V3si trim blower to make some bigger numbers.
+We knew the engine needed to be supercharged from the get go because he already had a Rotrex based kit installed.
+So, we helped him pick out a crank that fit the application.
+He decided on our 3.5l 97mm stroke S50 crank (OBD1) as a replacement.
+We also added an ATI OBD1 High Performance Crank Damper to avoid bearing issues in the build.
+In our experience, the Rotrex based kits don't make a lot of top end boost.
+Dean decided to upgrade to a custom RMS blower kit with a V3si trim blower to make some larger numbers.

 We replaced the pistons with a JE set, uprgraded to our custom SP rods, and added VAC Coated Rod and Main Bearings.
 It's held together by a full ARP hardware kit.
-We also added our Oil Pump Upgrade Kit and an Oil Pan Baffle to insure the longevity of the build.
+We also added a VAC Oil Pump Upgrade Kit, and an Oil Pan Baffle to insure better longevity.

-The head is our mild stage 2 head, and is outfitted with a stage one supercharger cam set made by Schrick.
+The head is our mild stage 2 head, and is outfitted with a stage one supercharger camshaft set by Schrick.
 We reused the metal Schrick manifold that was already on the car to top off the engine for boost.

 Spark is handled by a set of Okada coils.

-To really increase the performance, we also upgraded his clutch to a Clutch Masters FX300.
+In order to really increase the performance, we also upgraded the clutch to a Clutch Masters FX300.
 It's a sintered kevlar clutch that feels like stock, but handles roughly 110% more torque than stock.